AdaptiveScale/lxdui/README.md

 >   	- `git clone --branch 1.8 git://github.com/shazow/urllib3.git`
 >   	- `cd urllib3 && sudo python setup.py install`

-## Install via PIP
-Instructions will be made available soon.

 ## Default configuration

 The configuration file `config.json` found within the **conf** directory gets copied to  the python's packages designated directory as is, upon each installation.

 To change the credentials to be used for authenticatication there are 2 alternatives:
-- Permanent via `/conf/config.json` located in python's package directory for `lxdui`
+- Permanently via `/conf/config.json` located in python's package directory for `lxdui`
 - Temporarily via the **-c** application argument where you specify authentication credentials via the `username`:`password` pattern.

 ## Helpful Info</h1>